ONSdigital/babbage/REGRESSION.md

 #### Hashes

 Babbage calculates a hash of the content response to serve as an eTag header.

-### Indexing search

-Babbage uses ElasticSearch for it's [Search Pages](#search-pages).
-This is updated by either:

-- publish pipeline
-- reindex endpoint

-#### Publish Pipeline

-When a collection is published in Zebedee, a notification is sent to Babbage.
-Babbage then uses the collection details held in the `publish_dates` index in Elasticsearch to reindex those items by querying Zebedee's new content.

-#### Reindex All Endpoint

-This is triggered manually by a developer (see Operations Guide) and causes Babbage to trigger the ReindexAll endpoint in Zebedee.
-All content is then reindexed.

 ### Proxying requests to Zebedee